Skip to main content

 Navigating the Thesis/Dissertation Proposal Stage with Ease

-You probably know the stress of grad school all too well, but the thesis and dissertation process does not have to feel overwhelming and isolating.
+You probably know the stress of grad school all too well, but the thesis and dissertation process does not have to feel overwhelming and isolated.
 If you are starting the process and are lost, then we are here to help!
-Ering Hastings, the Thesis & Dissertation Associate at the Graduate School, and Colby Cilento, Milner Library's Copyright Officer, will be your fearless guides, going over the thesis/dissertation proposal process and deadlines and copyright processes and proceedures step by step so you can start the proposal milestone with ease.
+Erin Hastings, the Thesis & Dissertation Associate at the Graduate School, and Colby Cilento, Milner Library’s Copyright Officer, will be your fearless guides, going over the thesis/dissertation proposal processes and deadlines, and copyright procedures step by step so you can start the proposal milestone with ease!

 Key Workshop Takeaways: